Temporary employment program

-The direct hire process for temporary employees is for supervisors who want to recruit candidates directly.
-With direct hire, supervisors must also manage payroll and monitor work hours to ensure employees don’t exceed the limits.
+The direct hire process for temporary employees is for supervisors who have identified the person they want to do the work.
+Recruitment is for supervisors who want to recruit candidates.
+With direct hire and recruitment supervisors must also manage payroll and monitor work hours to ensure employees don’t exceed the limits.

-All temporary hourly employees are paid an hourly rate that falls within the salary range for the classified title that best fits the work (job class codes 2000-8999 in the University’s compensation plan).
+All temporary hourly employees are paid an hourly rate that falls within the salary range for the classified title that best fits the work.
 Deviations from this practice require advance Human Resources approval from your employment specialist.

-In most cases, you can’t use “Temporary Staff Helper” (code 1863) for an employee’s job title.
+In most cases, you can’t use “temporary staff helper” (code 11863) for an employee’s job title.
 To use this title, you must receive approval from Human Resources.

 This title is only approved when HR determines that the position’s work doesn’t fit any classified non-union class specification (for example, when working as an usher or when conducting specialized training).
 You can’t use the title to pay an hourly rate that’s less than what the employee would be paid under a classified non-union title.

 Non-UW students who are not work study eligible or who are not nursing students may be employed as a regular temporary hourly employee using the classified job title that most closely matches the work to be performed.
-With the advance approval from HR Operations, it may be appropriate to use Temporary Staff Helper job title for such appointments.
+With the advance approval from HR Operations, it may be appropriate to use temporary staff helper job title for such positions.